maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 ...I do come up with a few:

-- **White** - This makes a lot of sense to me since we start our adjectives list with the word "Clean"
+- **White** - This makes a lot of sense to me since we start our adjectives list with the word "Clean".

   > A white color scheme can represent cleanliness, purity, perfection and space...If you are looking for a clean design with plenty of negative space, play around with white more. - BaCS